Table of Contents

 There are four basic types of plans:

-We want to make sure you are getting the most out of your financial future, so contact us to determine your eligibility and to optimize the plan for you.
+To make sure you are getting the most out of your financial future, contact the office to determine your eligibility and to figure out which plan is best for your tax situation.

 Instead of paying for leasehold improvements at your place of business, you can ask your landlord to pay for them.
 In return, you offer to pay your landlord more in rent over the term of the lease.
 By financing your leasehold improvements this way, both you and your landlord can save money on taxes.

-Ordinarily, you must deduct the cost of leasehold improvements made to your place of business over a 39-year period (similar to that of depreciating real estate); however, up to $250,000 in qualified leasehold (as well as restaurant and retail) improvements can be expensed using the Section 179 deduction (subject to certain rules), thanks to the passage of the PATH (Protection of Americans Against Tax Hikes) Act.
+Ordinarily, you must deduct the cost of leasehold improvements made to your place of business over a 39-year period (similar to that of depreciating real estate); however, up to $1,000,000 in qualified leasehold (as well as restaurant and retail) improvements can be expensed using the Section 179 deduction (subject to certain rules), thanks to tax reform legislation passed in late 2017.

 If you purchased a computer and use it for work-related purposes, you may be able to deduct the cost as long as you meet certain requirements: your computer must be used for convenience and as a condition of your employment, for instance, if you telecommute two days a week and work in the office the other three days.